m5stack/m5-docs/docs/en/uiflow/advanced.md

 Establish a point-to-point connection based on mqtt,Remote with other M5Stack and you should input the APIkey and Message to send.

 * __P2P Read__
-Establish a point-to-point connection,Read the Message form other M5Stack
+Establish a point-to-point connection,Read the Message from other M5Stacks

 #### Instructions

->Establish a point-to-point connection to the remote host and send a message,the other M5Stack.
+>Establish a point-to-point connection to the remote host and send a message from other M5Stacks.

 ><img src="/image/Network/P2PSend_user.gif" width="50%">